Congestive Heart Failure

 During this procedure, your doctor can check the pressure and blood flow in your heart chambers, collect blood samples, and use x rays to look at your coronary arteries.

 Coronary angiography (an-jee-OG-ra-fee) usually is done with cardiac catheterization.
-A dye that can be seen on x ray is injected into your bloodstream through the tip of the catheter.
+A dye that can be seen on an x-ray is injected into your bloodstream through the tip of the catheter.

 The dye allows your doctor to see the flow of blood to your heart muscle.
 Angiography also shows how well your heart is pumping.